andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 A thematic analysis approach was used to identify patterns in participants’ responses.
 After familiarising with the data through repeated review, key excerpts were manually coded and grouped into broader themes reflecting shared perceptions of exercise, productivity, and cognitive behavior.

+The themes derived from the analysis were:
+- Exercise increases focus levels and efficiency leading to enhanced productivity
+- Exercise regulates stress and improves overall mood
+- Exercise boosts productivity through increased levels of energy and motivation
+- Poor exercise quality inhibits productivity outcome and vice versa

 The findings reveal a strong consensus on the positive impact of physical exercise on mood, stress reduction, and overall well-being.
 Many participants linked improved mood to enhanced ability to manage academic tasks and long-term performance.
 For example, several respondents described exercise as a "tool" for stress relief and mental reset.

 However, short-term productivity effects were mixed.
-Some participants reported increased focus and motivation immediately after exercise, while others experienced fatigue, particularly after intense workouts.
+Some participants reported increased energy and motivation immediately after exercise, while others experienced fatigue, particularly after intense workouts.
 A recurring theme was that workout quality influenced outcomes, with satisfying sessions boosting motivation and poor sessions reducing it.

-Additionally, a reciprocal relationship emerged between exercise and academic performance, where success in one area positively influenced motivation in the other.
+Subsequently, a reciprocal relationship emerged between exercise and academic performance, where success in one area positively influenced motivation in the other.

-Overall, the qualitative insights complement the quantitative findings by highlighting how individual experiences, workout intensity, and psychological factors shape the relationship between physical activity and productivity.
+Overall, the qualitative insights served to complement the quantitative findings by highlighting how individual experiences, workout intensity, and psychological factors shape the relationship between physical activity and productivity.

 ## Conclusion